Dual Diagnosis Treatment Columbus, GA

 Services included:

-• Self help meetings, case managers and mental health services
+• Case management, self-help groups and mental health services

 East Alabama Mental Health Center Russell County Clinic - 4.1 miles from Columbus, GA

-East Alabama Mental Health Center Russell County Clinic is a dual-diagnosis treatment center in Phenix City, AL that offers treatment for mental health and substance use disorders that include bipolar disorder as well as antisocial personality disorder.
+East Alabama Mental Health Center Russell County Clinic is a dual-diagnosis treatment center in Phenix City, Alabama that provides treatment services for substance use and mental health disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 3170 Martin Luther King Parkway South, Phenix City, AL 36869 in Russell County